pi-lar/neuropil/doc/source/compared_to.rst

 certs and an error rate of 1%) and they are implemented as black list.
 OCSP (Online Certificate Status Protocol) suffers form the same 'black list' weakness, but is at least better suited for online checks.

-Neuropil uses a DHT, and each identity has a place in this DHT and is authenticated at least once.
+Neuropil uses a :term:`DHT`, and each identity has a place in this :term:`DHT` and is authenticated at least once.
-The size of the DHT is exactly large enough to cover all used identities, and can be used to lookup identity informations.
+The size of the :term:`DHT` is exactly large enough to cover all used identities, and can be used to lookup identity informations.

 And I just realize, that we need to add a secure remote password (SRP) library to neuropil.